axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

     value = (Math.pow(( value("cle") / previous("cle") ), 12) - 1) * 100``sql
 ```

 The `previous` argument is used to select the entry preceeding the current value.
-The first `previous` argument returns `null` value, making it possible to use as a divisor.
+The first `previous` argument returns `null` value, making it possible to use as a divisor in mathematical operations.

 **Moving Average Statistical Function**

 While the compounded annual rate of change for this dataset showed the overall downward trend of the growth in life expectancy figure, it failed to smooth the individual points along the trend line and actually exaggerated them in some places.

-The moving average [statistical function](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/aggregators/) is a native ATSD aggregator which records a new average value for any desired period of time.
+The moving average [statistical function](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/aggregators/) is a native ATSD aggregator which records a new average value for some desired period of time.

 ![](images/avg-life-exp.png)
 [![](images/button-new.png)](https://trends.axibase.com/7082a274#fullscreen)

-*Fig 4.* Not only is the general downward slope of the trend line visible but most of the dramatically varied points have been smoothed and moved closer to the median value.
+*Fig 4.* Not only is the general downward slope of the trend line visible but most of the dramatically varied datapoints have been smoothed, moving them closer to the median value.
 Below the Time Series chart above, the Box Chart shows that while the median values for each of the metrics has remained constant, the range has been dramtically reduced.

 To create such a series, add an additional **[series]** expression with a derived value using the Statistical Function syntax: